Chelato Uclés: 2006 World Cup

 The process of Germany 2006 had the direct and indirect participation, of Jose de La Paz Herrera.
-Most of which was to a large extent negative, for the interests of the Honduran soccer.
+Most of which was to a large extent negative, for the interests of the Honduran football.

-The process started when, the sports press put pressure on the president of the Honduran soccer federation; Rafael Leonardo Callejas to hire Chelato, because he was considered to be a "good and cheap coach."
+The process started when, the sports press put pressure on the president of the Honduran football federation; Rafael Leonardo Callejas to hire Chelato, because he was considered to be a "good and cheap coach."
 In the end Callejas caved in.